 If non-empty braces are the only wildcard characters used in the glob, no filenames are matched, but potentially many strings are returned.
 For example, this produces nine strings, one for each pairing of fruits and colors:

+'''

 @many = glob "{apple,tomato,cherry}={green,yellow,red}";

+'''

-Beginning with v5.6.0, this operator is implemented using the standard File::Glob extension.
-See File::Glob for details, including bsd\glob which does not treat whitespace as a pattern separator.
+This operator is implemented using the standard File::Glob extension.
+See File::Glob for details, including bsd_glob which does not treat whitespace as a pattern separator.

 Portability issues: "glob" in perlport.